Citation for this page in APA citation style. Close

 How is information created?

-Answering this most profound question in philosophy and in science gives us plausible answers to many, if not most, of the "great questions" of all time about the nature of reality.
+Answering this most profound question in philosophy and in science gives us plausible answers to some of the "great questions" of all time about the nature of reality.

-The answer also tells us how the universe itself was and is now being continuously created.
+The answer tells us how information structures initially formed and how today they are being continuously created.

 That is why I call myself the information philosopher and encourage others to become information philosophers.